blackp/appbotx/README.md

 # AppbotX

 AppbotX is an iOS client library and sample application for the [AppbotX](http://appbot.co/appbotx) service.
-It is currently in limited beta.
+It is currently in [limited beta](https://appbot.co/appbotx).

-## Usage

-To run the example project; clone the repo, and open "Sample Project.xcodeproj" from the Example folder.

-Detailed usage documentation is coming, but please refer to the example for the time being.

 ## Requirements